-A tummy tuck — also called abdominoplasty — is a life-changing surgery for many men and women.
-The procedure tightens the muscles and skin around the abdomen, creating a firmer, flatter stomach that can often not be achieved in any other way except through surgery.
+A Abdominoplasty — is a life-changing surgery for many men and women.
+The surgical procedure tightens the muscles and loose skin around the abdomen, creating a firmer, flatter stomach that can often not be achieved in any other way except through surgery.

 What Happens During Tummy Tuck Surgery?

-Next, the skin of the upper abdomen will be pulled down, and the excess skin at the bottom will be cut off.
+Next, the skin of the upper abdomen will be pulled down, and the excess skin at the bottom will be cut off leaving a tummy tuck scar that will eventually be barely noticeable.
 When necessary, the bellybutton will be attached into position.
 Lastly, the incisions will be carefully closed up for as little scarring as possible.

 What Is Liposuction and Who Is It For?

-Liposuction is for anyone who wants to get rid of stubborn, exercise-resistant fat.
+Liposuction one of the best body contouring procedures for anyone who wants to get rid of stubborn, exercise-resistant fatty tissue.
 Liposuction is most often performed around the abdomen, but it can also be performed on the buttocks, upper arms, thighs, face/chin, and elsewhere.